EtzBetz/barcode-detection/readme.md

 # Requirements
 - opencv-python
 - pyzbar
-  - pyzbar needs zbar (c library) installed.
+  - pyzbar needs zbar (c library) installed, on linux zbar has ffmpeg as dependency.
+On macOS it is automatically installed with brew.
   - on macOS: `brew install zbar`
-  - on Linux: `sudo apt install libzbar0`
+  - on Linux: `sudo apt install libzbar0 ffmpeg`